Fit Data with a Shallow Neural Network

-Each time a neural network is trained, can result in a different solution due to different initial weight and bias values and different divisions of data into training, validation, and test sets.
+Each time a neural network is trained can result in a different solution due to random initial weight and bias values and different divisions of data into training, validation, and test sets.
 As a result, different neural networks trained on the same problem can give different outputs for the same input.
 To ensure that a neural network of good accuracy has been found, retrain several times.

 There are several other techniques for improving upon initial solutions if higher accuracy is desired.
 For more information, see Improve Shallow Neural Network Generalization and Avoid Overfitting.

 Net Fitting | Neural